IoTForDevices/AzureIoT/Samples/IoTHub/Scenario/IoTHub-X509-Certs/README.md

 Exiting...
 ```

+> NOTE: The code sample can also run on Windows inside a command prompt, but you do need a copy of the generated device certificate, since that can only be generated in Linux for this example.

 ## Using OpenSSL
 The workflow described here is good for test purposes and to secure IoT maker solutions.
 Here is a [nice simple article on using OpenSSL](https://blog.ipswitch.com/how-to-use-openssl-to-generate-certificates).
 In Enterprise Environments, it is strongly advices to make use of X.509 certificates from a root certificate authority (CA).